Another U.S. carrier, AT&T has shut down its Email to Text service. Discover the alternatives.

 The email to text and text to email gateway services provided by major carriers are being gradually shut down.
 Sprint was one of the first to pull the plug back in early 2022.
 Boost Mobile soon followed, and by the end of 2024, T-Mobile’s email to text address had become unreliable, eventually going completely offline in December.

-Verizon’s vtext.com email to text address is still technically available, but the experience is let’s say… not particularly the greatest: delivery problems are common when sending text messages, new users can no longer sign up, and Verizon itself recommends businesses stop relying on the service.
+Verizon’s vtext.com email to text address, also known as Verizon email, is still technically available, but Verizon’s service is plagued by reliability and delivery issues: delivery problems are common when sending text messages, new users can no longer sign up, and Verizon itself recommends businesses stop relying on the service.
+Many users are already experiencing message delivery issues, and messages fail more frequently as a result of these shutdowns.
+Most businesses, especially those that depend on email-to-text for communicating with customers, are affected by these changes.

 AT&T has now officially announced their email to text shutdown date: June 17, 2025.
 After that, their email to text service will no longer be available.